octokit/octokit.js/README.md

 **TODO:** Add a new `/client.js` URL to `app.middleware` which will return a pre-authenticated `octokit` client.
 You can use `octokit.auth()` to check if a user is signed in, trigger the oauth sign in or sign the user out.

+**TODO:** I think server endpoints should be split out, and a few more should be added

+- `GET /api/oauth/login` will redirect to GitHub's authorization endpoint
+- `GET /api/oauth/callback` the client redirect endpoint.
+A redirect to a front-end "success" page could be configured.
+This is where the `oauth-access-token` event gets triggered
+- `POST /api/oauth/token` endpoint to exchange an authorization code for an OAuth Access token
+- `GET /api/oauth/token` must authenticate using token in `Authorization` header.
+Check if token is valid.
+Uses GitHub's [`POST /applications/:client_id/token`](https://developer.github.com/v3/apps/oauth_applications/#check-a-token) endpoint
+- `PATCH /api/oauth/token` must authenticate using token in `Authorization` header.
+Resets a token (invalidates current one, returns new token).
+Uses GitHub's [`PATCH /applications/:client_id/token`](https://developer.github.com/v3/apps/oauth_applications/#reset-a-token) endpoint.
+- `DELETE /api/oauth/token` must authenticate using token in `Authorization` header.
+Invalidates current token, basically the equivalent of a logout.
+- `DELETE /api/oauth/grant` must authenticate using token in `Authorization` header.
+Revokes the user's grant, basically the equivalent of an uninstall.

 ## Webhooks